ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 this proximity requirement for words that refer indexically can be linked in a chain.
 To see this, consider sentences (1) - (4).

-.. [#] Deacon, Terrence W. “Beyond the Symbolic Species.”
-In The Symbolic Species Evolved, edited by Theresa Schilhab, Frederik Stjernfelt, and Terrence Deacon, 6:9–38.
-Biosemiotics.
-Dordrecht: Springer Netherlands, 2012.

 (1) The girl sat in the chair.
 (2) She was too heavy.